dblock/kahneraja.github.io/_posts/2016-05-02-my-heart-break-around-music-friendship-work-and-love-can-be-dissecting-through-the-endless-act-of-drawing-composing-and-writing-code.md

 It's intuitive.

-Once I've framed my subject I'm in a good position to apply texture and focus in a way that reflect my unique style.
+Once I've framed my subject I'm in a good position to apply texture and focus in a way that reflects my unique style.

 You can see my artwork online via @artkahne.